 Receiving a Zoning Variance in NYC from the BSA

-I am an architect in NY and owner of NYC Architecture Firm: Fontan Architecture.
-We have a project in Astoria Queens which required a zoning variance in order to proceed with the development.
+I am an architect in NYC and owner of NYC Architecture Firm: Fontan Architecture.
+We have a project in Astoria, Queens which required a zoning variance in order to proceed with the development.
 I am pleased to say that the Board of Standards and Appeals voted in favor of our application.
 In this post I will review this particular case and use it as an example to outline the requirements for a zoning variance in NYC.

 Proposed Property Development